chrisjoyce911/JumboTM/README.md

 #### OmniSign-Up.user.js
 Offers user for all Jumbo sites , it allows for the different registeration forms.

+**First use**
+As an email address is needed you will be asked for a username, this should be your Jumbo user , it will be used USERNAME_SomeName_random@benon.com

 **todo**
 * Improve sample data managment
 * Add a selection option for country